 'A cherished corner of the world where mountains and valleys compete with each other for room, where scale is almost beyond comprehension, rainfall is measured in metres and scenery encompasses the broadest width of emotions'.

 Wet or fine, Milford is incredibly grand.
 Mitre Peak magnetises photographers, and the fiord’s sheer cliffs excite both admiration and apprehension.

 Milford is by far the best known of all of the fiords and the only one that can be accessed by road.
-The Milford Road, one of the most incredible and frequently overlooked features of Milford Sound, is the journey to get there.
+The Milford Road, one of the most incredible and frequently overlooked features of Milford Sound, is a journey to get there in itself.

 Visitors feel humbled yet uplifted by the atmosphere of powerful solitude in the presence of the superb physical grandeur of Doubtful Sound.
 Sometimes called 'the Sound of Silence', there is a cloistered serenity within Doubtful Sound that contrasts with Milford Sound.
 New Zealand Fur Seals and Fiordland Crested Penguins can be seen on many of the small islets at the entrance of the fiord.